dickermoshe/zmanim-rust/README.md

 TODO: Add no_std tests
-TODO: document that users shold create with datetimes that have 0:00 oclock ensure we can compile no_Std
+TODO: document that users shold create with datetimes that have 0:00 oclock ensure we can compile no_Std ensure that defmt is checked in ci
+TODO riden random geolocation
 - Include a changelog
 - restrict the submodules to a specific tag
 - Update github description
+look fo all todo comments in codebase

 # Jew-SDK